Theta lifting for loop groups: Rallis constant term formula: anisotropic case

-The result in this section (Proposition \ref{propf}) readily implies that for a suitable choice of $\tilde{\phi}\in \mathcal{S}'(\mathbb{A}^2_E[t^{-1}]t^{-1})$, the loop theta series $\theta_{\tilde{\phi}}$ will be a cusp form on the loop group $\widetilde{\textrm{SL}}_2(\mathbb{A}\langle t\rangle)$.
-Moreover, similar to a remark in \cite{H-PS}, for $F=\mathbb{Q}$ and $E$ an imaginary quadratic extension, some of the forms constructed should be certain loop analog of Siegel modular forms, which might be interesting and related to the theory of loop groups of Hilbert-modular type studied by H. Garland in \cite{G1}.
+Similar to a remark in \cite{H-PS}, for $F=\mathbb{Q}$ and $E$ an imaginary quadratic extension, some of the forms constructed above should be certain loop analogs of Siegel modular forms, which might be interesting and related to the theory of loop groups of Hilbert-modular type studied by H. Garland in \cite{G1}. \end{ex}

-(2) Our second example is based on Yoshida's explicit construction of Siegel modular forms of genus 2 \cite{Y}, which uses the theta lifting from the orthogonal group of some quaternion algebras to $\rm{Sp}_4$.
+\begin{ex} Our second example is based on Yoshida's explicit construction of Siegel modular forms of genus 2 \cite{Y}, which uses the theta lifting from the orthogonal group of some quaternion algebras to $\rm{Sp}_4$.
 We briefly recall this construction and refer the readers to \cite{Y} for more details.
 Let $D$ be a definite quaternion algebra over $\bb{Q}$ of discriminant $d^2\in \bb{Q}^{\times2}$, and $R$ be a maximal order of $D$.
 For $x\in D$ let $x^*$ be the main involution of $x$, and $N(x)=xx^*$, $Tr(x)=x+x^*$ be the reduced norm and trace respectively.
 Then $V:=(D,N)$ is a 4-dimensional quadratic space over $\mathbb{Q}$.
 Define

 which acts on $V$ from the right as isometries, by the formula $\rho(a,b)x=a^*xb$.
 Let $X=V\oplus V$ and use the same letter $\rho$ for the diagonal action of $G'$ on $X$.
 Then $\mathcal{S}(X_{\bb A})$, where $\mathbb{A}={\bb A}_{\bb Q}$, provides the global Weil representation of the dual pair $(\rm{Sp}_4, G')$.
 As usual, for $\phi\in \mathcal{S}(X_{\bb A})$ and a cusp form $f$ on $G'(\bb{A})$ one has the theta lifting